LASER3284/2018-Robot-Code/README.md

   Make sure to add cpu_governor.sh to autostart in `/etc/rc.local` file (remove CPU throttling).

 Also note, if you want the vision program to autostart add the directory and command to start it to the rc.local in `/etc/`.

+###  How to Setup the Web Interface
+  First, a webserver such as Apache2 or NGINX needs to be installed on your linux machine.
+We use Apache2 as it is relatively simple and fast to setup.
+To install Apache open a terminal and type: `sudo apt install apache2`.
+After the installation completes drop the contents of `web_interface` into `/var/www/html` and reboot the linux machine.

+  To visit the website type the hostname of your computer or its IP address.
+For example, if your useing a raspberry pi you could type `raspberrypi.local`.

 ### Running Vision Tracking:
   To run the program make sure to `chmod a+x` the entire directory containing the vision files.
 This allows the program to access